fgimian/flaskage/README.md

 │   ├── templates         : Jinja2 templates for presentation
-│   ├── vendor            : Vendor provided script and stylesheet assets │   └── views             : Views and related forms that provide business logic for each page ├── libraries             : Supporting libraries you have developed for your web application ├── tests                 : Unit tests for testing your web application │   ├── fixtures          : Fixtures created using factory_boy that are used to create model instances
+│   ├── vendor            : Vendor provided script and stylesheet assets │   └── views             : Views and related forms that provide business logic for each page ├── features              : Feature definitions in the Gherkin language to be used for BDD │   └── steps             : Test code which validates that each feature works as expected ├── libraries             : Supporting libraries you have developed for your web application ├── tests                 : Unit tests for testing your web application │   ├── fixtures          : Fixtures created using factory_boy that are used to create model instances